sopelj/hass-ember-mug-component/README.md

 Either via the device page, lovelace or services in automations.

 > **Note**
-> Despite being a "light" the LED cannot be turned off and brightness cannot be adjusted.
+> Despite being a "light" the LED cannot be turned off.
 This was simply to provide an easy way to set the colour.
 >
 > The "Temperature Unit" selected will be written to the mug, but does not change the value displayed in Home Assistant.